 Boa Vista Roraima, Brazil Travel Guide

 A large central plaza having a uniqueive radial design.
 It is home to the Governor'the Palace of, Legislative Assembly, Court of Justice, and City Hall.
 The plaza features a water fountain.
 Open access, no entry fees.
-Visit during the day to appreciate the architecture and urban planning.
+Visit during the day to recognize the architecture and urban planning.
 It offers good photo opportunities of the city's unique design.

 No significant archaeological sites or ruins exist within Boa Vista itself.